Ladyjess/sports_league/README.md

 Download or fork the repository and bundle in terminal in order to use the required gems and dependencies.

-I have 2 extra files but you dont need those if you want to set up correctly from the beginning.
+I have 2 extra files but you dont need those if you set up correctly from the beginning.
-If you are starting from stratch:

-You should first make an important folder:  config - with a ```database.yml``` file inside it.
+If you are starting from scratch you should first make an important folder:  'config' -- with a ```database.yml``` file inside it.

 In your yml file will be :